 Noosa North Shore dog-friendly area is in Cooloola Recreation Area, Great Sandy National Park, on the Sunshine Coast between Noosa Heads and Rainbow Beach (155–240km north of Brisbane).

 - The dog-friendly area extends along Cooloola's southern beach from Noosa North Shore to Teewah township.

 - You can access the dog-friendly area of beach from Noosa North Shore.
 There are three access roads ('cuttings') to the beach.

-- From the first beach cutting, walk or drive north along the beach (this is the southern boundary of the dog-friendly beach area).
-It is 2.8km one-way to the 3rd beach cutting and 8.6km one-way to Teewah township).
+- From the first beach cutting, (southern boundary of the dog-friendly beach area), it is 2.8km one-way to the third beach cutting and 8.6km one-way to Teewah township.